Bangladesh–Hungary relations

 Bangladesh–Hungary relations are the bilateral relations between Bangladesh and Hungary.
-Their bilateral elations have been considered cordial, with both countries working towards further strengthening them.
+Their bilateral relations have been considered cordial, with both countries working towards further strengthening them.
 Neither country has a resident ambassador.

 Educational cooperation

 Bangladesh and Hungary have been cooperating with each other in the education sector.
 Hungary has been providing scholarships to Bangladeshi students.
 Both the countries have stressed the need for exchange in the education sector.

 Economic cooperation

 Bangladesh and Hungary have shown their interest in expanding the bilateral economic activities and have been undertaking necessary steps to ensure it.
 Bangladeshi jute and jute products, leather and leather products, ceramics, pharmaceuticals and ready made garments have been identified as products with huge potential in the Hungarian market.
 Hungarian businesses have expressed their interest to invest in Bangladesh and have sent their delegations to explore potential ways for the improvement of bilateral trade and investment between the two countries.